Improved Classification of Nitrogen Stress Severity in Plants Under Combined Stress Conditions Using Spatio-Temporal Deep Learning Framework: Materials and Methods

 Each stress factor was applied at different severity levels.
 Nitrogen availability was assessed using three levels—low, medium, and high—representing deficient, sufficient, and surplus nitrogen supply, equivalent to 20, 40, and 80 kg/ha, respectively.
 Weed pressure was categorized as no weeds, medium pressure (chickweeds), or high pressure (chickweeds and grasses).
 Water supply was manually regulated at two levels—sufficient and low.
 As a result, plants experienced varying combinations of these three stressors at any given time.
 The experiment was intentionally structured to emulate real-world conditions by applying nitrogen deficiency, drought, and weed competition both individually and in combination.
-Nitrogen deficiency levels with varying water and weed pressure captured by RGB, stereo infrared, and hyperspectral sensors on a specific day are illustrated in Fig. \ref{fig:nitrogen_deficiency}.
+Nitrogen deficiency levels with varying water and weed pressure captured by RGB, stereo infrared, and multi-spectral sensors on a specific day are illustrated in Fig. \ref{fig:nitrogen_deficiency}.
 The detailed stress treatments are summarized in Table \ref{stress}, which lists the combinations of nitrogen input, water input, and weed pressure, along with the corresponding cultivation box numbers.
 The treatment matrix (i.e., Table \ref{stress}) assigns 27 cultivation boxes to these combinations.
 The dataset includes images from 16 measurement dates throughout the growth period, featuring 27 boxes (9 per nitrogen level).
 Images from 14 dates were retained for analysis, excluding the first two dates due to early-stage germination where stress symptoms were minimal.
+The 14 acquisition dates used in our analysis span the period from 1 February 2018 to 29 March 2018, covering approximately 57 days of the sugar beet growth cycle.
 For each nitrogen level category, nine boxes were imaged across four modalities, yielding 504 images per category (14 dates × 9 boxes × 4 modalities).
-Across all three nitrogen levels, a total of 1,512 images were used in this study.
+Across all three nitrogen levels, a total of 1,512 images, collected in a controlled environment, were used in this study.
 All images were cropped to remove irrelevant background content.